Large UV/Optical/Infrared Surveyor

 A brief description of LUVOIR science goals and capabilities are available in this flyer.

-The third face-to-face team meeting took place in New Haven CT on Nov 9 & 10, 2016.
+The fourth face-to-face team meeting took place at JPL in Pasadena CA on April 17 & 18, 2017.

-The LUVOIR and HabEx teams met jointly on Nov 10.
-Meeting info can be found on the
+Meeting info can be found on the Events page.

 Four Mission Concepts Chosen for Study in Preparation for the 2020 Decadal Survey

 The Astrophysics Division at NASA Headquarters has selected four mission concepts to be studied in preparation for the 2020 Decadal Survey.
 The Large UVOIR Surveyor (LUVOIR) is one of the four mission concepts to be studied.
 The charters and full list of members for all four studies can be found here.